chewbaccapush/insurance_agents_app/README.md

-This is an android building assessment application for a real client, built in Flutter.
+This is an Aandroid building assessment application for a real client, built in Flutter.